JOYCAROLIN/week-8/README.md

 ## Future improvement

-In this project planned to distinguish more clearly between natural blinking of eyes and explicit blinking.
+ Planned to distinguish more clearly between natural blinking of eyes and explicit blinking.

 Compatibility with Windows.